phantomcyber/phantom-apps/README.md

 # Splunk>Phantom

 Welcome to the Splunk>Phantom Community!
 Phantom is Splunk's premier Security Automation, Orchestration, and Response ("SOAR") platform.
-With it, our customers can automation entire or partial worklows for their employees across an infinite number of use-cases.
+With it, our customers can automation entire or partial workflows for their employees across an infinite number of use-cases.

 This repository represents our efforts to open-source our Phantom Apps so our customers can look at how our code works, make improvements, and generally build a stronger community through the free exchange of ideas.